laurencw348/applewebsite/documents/design-journey.md

 - Wasn't told that water would be so expensive- that was annoying, wouldve liked to know the price of food and drink before attending.
 Ended up buying water anyway, just had to pay the price
 - Interviewee was anticipating that their favorite band would be performing at eleven o'clock.
 They went to the stage at the time of the performance, but there ended up being a 45 minute delay.
 While waiting for the band, interviewee and friends checked the website to see if there was an announcement about a delay or cancellation but there was nothing on the website.
 - Spent time: getting food, listening to the musical performances, talking to friends/socializing, resting
+- Doesn't know anything about AppleFest, has never heard of it before.

-**Interviewee 2: Cornell University student (Junior) who has her car and drives frequently to places in Ithaca area.**
+**Interviewee 2: Cornell University students (Junior) who is vegan and only eats healthy food.
+Student has a car in Ithaca, and frequently uses it to attend local events and festivals.
+Student has been to AppleFest before**

 *Notes:*
 - Festival attended was the Ithaca Winter festival